 the interference limits are calculated for the worst case separation distance between the WSD transmitter and the DTT receiver and the worst case angle from the WSD transmitter to the direction of main response of the DTT receive antenna;

-there will be a media access control for WSD transmission and for this reason multiple WSDs in the same location (pixel) do not use simultaneously the same available channel to avoid mutual interference,then, the assumption of 3 equivalent WSDs interferers is too severe.
+t

+this deterministic reference spatial scenario represents a specific situation that may present a very low probability of occurrence, resulting in unnecessary protection to the primary service and sub-utilization of the available spectrum,

+then, the issue of cumulative interference deserves further investigation, and the adoption of deterministic reference scenarios for the calculation of WSD EIRP limits may not be adequate in the sense of efficient utilization of vacant spectrum.

-Even the spatial composition of 3 WSDs interferers in the worst case interference configuration is improbable in the case of fixed outdoor WSDs and DTT reception (Scenario 4).
+The spatial composition of 3 WSDs interferers in the worst case interference configuration is improbable, for instance, in the case of fixed outdoor WSDs and DTT reception (Scenario 4).
 Figure 8 illustrates the situation.

-Figure 8 - Attenuation diagram of DTT receive antenna (ITU-R BT.419-3) and the spatial composition of the worst case interference configuration with 3 WSDs interferers.
+Figure 8 - Discrimination of DTT receiver antenna (ITU-R BT.419-3) and the spatial composition of the reference configuration with 3 WSDs interferers.

 The main response of DTT receive antenna comprises -20o≤θ≤+20o, where there is no signal attenuation.
 Then, for causing the worst case interference to a DTT receiver at 20 m, 3 WSDs should be placed in front of the DTT receive antenna over an arc of less than 14 m extension.
-This is an improbable scenario for fixed outdoor WSDs.

-It follows an additional investigation on the probability of occurrence of the worst case interference situation for fixed DTT reception.
-Scenario 4 is taken as reference.

-A 100 m×100 m pixel is considered.
-The pixel is divided in small 4 m2 areas as shown in Figure 9.
-The study consists in calculating the total loss between each mini-pixel and a given mini-pixel where a fixed DTT receiver is assumed to be located.
-The fixed DTT receive antenna is pointed to a DTT transmitter and presents the directivity recommended in ITU-R BT.
-419-3.
-All possible locations of DTT receive antenna inside the pixel are considered.
+This is an improbable spatial configuration for fixed outdoor WSDs.
+The probability of occurrence of different geometries is further investigated in document “Reference spatial geometries between WSDs and DTT-RXs for the calculation of the maximum permitted WSD EIRP”, available as input document of the 11th SE43 meeting.